 Thus, places no longer simply consist of the people living there and the physical and cultural resources that are in place, but also of the connections that exist with people, knowledge, economy, networks etc. elsewhere.

 Overall, we can talk about the development of trans-regional perspectives in rural research and regional development.
 Does this have value for the development of challenged areas and can an increased amount of relationships between the “residents” and different types of visitors create development?
 Research knows very little about this.

 Vacated young people’s connection to their original home as a starting point for initiating and engaging in various social and cultural development projects in the original area, including focus on the motivations of the young and on the networks / communities that serve as platforms for their relation.

 Different types and groups of people who relate to a place, so-called “elective residents” who do not live in a place, but who, by their affiliation, choose to engage in different communities.
 It can be cultural communities, “foodies” that involve themselves in the development of regional foods, different events, festivals etc.

-Analyzes that link the translocal perspective to tourism research and categorization of different types of affiliates – from the non-obliged tourists, to visitors of the habits, to highly committed and active city entrepreneurs.
-An important aspect of this is the connection points or anchors that are between the different forms of attachment and the local residents.
+Analyses that link the translocal perspective to tourism research and categorisation of different types of affiliates – from the non-obliged tourists, to habitual visitors, to highly committed and active city entrepreneurs.
+An important aspect of this is the connection points or anchors between the different forms of attachment and the local residents.